TynanSylvester/TyD/Readme.md

 #### How inheritance resolves

+Inheriting from a null source has no effect in any case.

-When a null inherits: The source's data overwrites it.
+When a null inherits: The resulting record matches the heir.

-When a string inherits: The source's data overwrites that of the heir.
+When a string inherits: The resulting record matches the heir.

 When a list inherits: The source's children are prepended to the heir's children.

-When a table inherits: For each child of the source, if heir has no record of the same name, the record is prepended to it.
-Otherwise, the heir's child record inherits from the source's child record normally.
+When a table inherits: For each child of the source, if heir has no record of the same name, the record is prepended to the heir's data.
+Otherwise, the heir's first child record of the same name inherits from the source's child record according to these rules.

-Inheriting from a null node has no effect in any case.

 #### Inheritance example